About the Writer:

 Emmalee Barnett

-Emmalee is a writer and editor with a B.S. in Literature from Missouri State University and currently resides in Springfield, MO.
+Emmalee is a writer and editor with a B.S. in Literature from Missouri State University and currently resides in Spokane, MO.
 She is currently the editor of TNOC's essays and fiction projects.
-She is also the managing editor for SPROUT: An eco-urban poetry journal, and NBS Comics.
+She is also the Co-director for NBS Comics and the managing editor for SPROUT: An eco-urban poetry journal.

 Emmalee Barnett